 Looking to put a twist on your Fourth of July festivities this year?
-Here’s a crazy idea: skip the BBQ and get your home on the market, like, yesterday.
+Here’s a crazy idea: Between BBQs, get your home on the market.

 That’s according to top real estate professionals across the country, who say if you’re worried about buyer traffic being slow this week because of the holiday, don’t be.

-The Fourth of July is actually one of the best times to put your home on display; we talked to real estate experts in different regions to find out why.
+The Fourth of July is actually a great time to put your home on display.
+We talked to real estate experts in different regions to find out why.

 It feels like summer just began (technically, it did), but before you know it, school will be ramping up again.
-In parents’ minds, the Fourth of July is a hard deadline on their home hunt.
-They need to snatch up a house in their preferred school district and get settled now.
+In parents’ minds, the Fourth of July is often a hard deadline on their home hunt.
+They need to snatch up a house in their preferred school district and get settled as soon as possible.
 If you have a home in a desirable school district, you’re in a strong position to bring motivated parents to the table.

-A buyer who heads out in 10-degree weather, six-inches of snow, the middle of the holidays (or on the Fourth of July!) to look for homes means business, says Mike Cirillo, who ranks in the top 1% of real estate agents for selling homes in Philadelphia.
+A buyer who heads out in 10-degree weather, six-inches of snow, in the middle of the holidays (or on the Fourth of July) to look for homes means business, says Mike Cirillo, a top real estate agent in Philadelphia.

 Expect buyers who come to showings during the week of the Fourth to be ready to make an offer on the spot (if they like what they see).

-Travelers on the Fourth of July Might Be Thinking About a Move
+3. Travelers on the Fourth of July might be thinking about a move

 Listing your home Fourth of July week also sets you up to capture traffic from out-of-town buyers.

-“There may be someone that’s decided, ‘Hey I want to toy with the idea of moving to Atlanta and being close to my grandkids; let’s go look at this house,’” says Sarah Stovall, a real estate agent ranking in the top 1% of agents in the Atlanta metro area.
+“There may be someone that’s decided, ‘Hey I want to toy with the idea of moving to Atlanta and being close to my grandkids; let’s go look at this house,’” says Sarah Stovall, a top real estate agent in the Atlanta metro area.
 “And if [your home isn’t] on the market, you’re not going to be seen.”

 The same is true for travelers thinking about buying a second home in their vacation town.

-Kim Erwin, who ranks in the top 1% of agents in Corpus Christi, Texas, sees a lot of this in her market.
+Kim Erwin, a top real estate agent in Corpus Christi, Texas, sees a lot of this in her market.

-Though historically buyer traffic is slower on holidays in terms of sheer volume, Cirillo is seeing a lot motivated buyers in Philadelphia who are coming from a place of having multiple offers rejected.
-They’re as serious as it gets about finding a home, so whether it’s the week of the Fourth or not doesn’t make a difference.
+Though historically buyer traffic is slower on holidays in terms of sheer volume, Cirillo saw a lot of motivated buyers in Philadelphia who came from a place of having multiple offers rejected when the housing market was at its peak.
+These buyers were as serious as it gets about finding a home, so whether it was the week of the Fourth or not didn’t make a difference.

-“The holiday is kind of second fiddle to them right now,” says Cirillo.
+“The holiday is kind of second fiddle to buyers in a hot market,” says Cirillo.
 “I wouldn’t be waiting [to list].
 You never know when the market could come to a screeching halt.
 Get it up, and get it up as soon as possible.”

 The answer may depend on where you’re located.